-This year 7 employees were excluded, primarily due to reduced pay due to sickness absence (5 employees) but also maternity leave (2 employees).
+This year 3 employees were excluded, primarily due to reduced pay due to sickness absence (2 employees) but also maternity leave (1 employee).

-The median gender pay gap shows that women in Sight Scotland are paid 2.9% less than men.
-This is a slight increase on the previous year when the median gender pay gap was 1.6%.
+The median gender pay gap of 0% shows that women in Sight Scotland are paid equally to men.
+This is a decrease on the previous year when the median gender pay gap was 2.9%.

-The mean gender pay gap shows that women in Sight Scotland are paid 4.5% less than men, which is lower than the figure reported in the previous year.
-The mean gender pay gap continues to be much higher than the median, which is influenced by the fact that our Chief Executive is male.
+The mean gender pay gap shows that women in Sight Scotland are paid 1.4% less than men, which is lower than the figure reported in the previous year.
+The mean gender pay gap continues to be higher than the median, which is influenced by the fact that our Chief Executive is male.

-We also recognise that with our male employees comprising only 26% of the total workforce, even small fluctuations can have a significant impact on our gender pay gap.
+We also recognise that with our male employees comprising only 29% of the total workforce, even small fluctuations can have a significant impact on our gender pay gap.